Tirzepatide versus Semaglutide for weight loss

 Tirzepatide and semaglutide are not cheap medications when it comes to weight loss.
 It is important to review the cost of both tirzepatide and semaglutide before committing to treatment.

-Wegovy (semaglutide) is cheaper than Mounjaro (tirzepatide) at the lower doses when you request weight loss injections from Asda Online Doctor.
+Wegovy (semaglutide) injections are cheaper than Mounjaro (tirzepatide) at the lower doses when you request weight loss injections from Asda Online Doctor.
 However, the maintenance doses of Wegovy are more expensive than the Mounjaro maintenance doses.
 So, if cost is a deciding factor, Mounjaro may be more suitable for you in the long term.

 Conclusion